-Initial surveys are divided into surveys carried out during construction of subsea pipelines under the Register technical supervision and surveys of subsea pipelines constructed under supervision of another supervisory body or organization recognized by the Register.
+Initial surveys are divided into surveys carried out during construction of subsea pipelines under the Register technical supervision and surveys of subsea pipeline constructed under supervision of classification body recognized by the Register or national supervisory body.

 Special survey for class renewal shall be generally carried out at 5-year intervals of the subsea pipeline operation in case of satisfactory results of annual surveys and one intermediate survey.